rakuista/code-of-conduct/README.md

 * Daniel Climent - @4xposed
 * Daniel McMahon - @mcmahoniel

-*The role of the moderators is to be an unbiased mediator, they will not moderate or edit anything written in the chat room or on the server unless it is required as a result of a discussed dispute.*
+*The role of the moderators is to be an unbiased mediator, they will not moderate or edit anything written in the chat room unless it is required as a result of a discussed dispute.*